 Enhancing Sustainable Groundwater Use in South Africa – ESGUSA-2

-InfoStart date: 1 May, 2022 End date: 31 October, 2024 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 21-M08-KU Countries: South Africa Thematic areas: Climate change, Water management and sanitation, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Geological Survey of Denmark and Greenland (GEUS), Denmark University of Pretoria (UP), South Africa International Water Management Institute (IWMI), South Africa Grundfos Holding A/S, Denmark University of the Western Cape (UWC), South Africa EkoSource, South Africa Auburn University, United States of America Project coordinator: Karsten Høgh Jensen Total grant: 5,000,000 DKK
+InfoStart date: 1 May, 2022 End date: 31 October, 2025 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 21-M08-KU Countries: South Africa Thematic areas: Climate change, Water management and sanitation, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Geological Survey of Denmark and Greenland (GEUS), Denmark University of Pretoria (UP), South Africa International Water Management Institute (IWMI), South Africa Grundfos Holding A/S, Denmark University of the Western Cape (UWC), South Africa EkoSource, South Africa Auburn University, United States of America Project website: go to website (the site might be inactive) Project coordinator: Karsten Høgh Jensen Total grant: 5,000,000 DKK

 Much of Southern Africa is semi-arid, subject to low (400-650 mm/year) and erratic rainfall, implying severe challenges in providing growing populations with sustainable water supplies for domestic, agricultural and industrial uses.
 The situation is particularly critical in the Limpopo Province of north-eastern South Africa, which has the second-highest poverty levels in South Africa.
 The Hout/Sand River catchments, which constitute the target area for the proposed research, exemplify the complex water challenges in areas traditionally developed for intensive irrigated agriculture while also housing smaller dispersed communities lagging behind in socioeconomic development and service delivery, especially reliable and safe public water supply.
 Climate change, population growth, health risks, increasing demand for food and accompanying land use changes are primary factors for intensifying water challenges in the area, confounded by poorly informed water management and limited participation of local citizens and stakeholders.
 Groundwater resources have traditionally been the key reliable source to meet most needs in these areas, however, groundwater is naturally limited in terms of storage and replenishment.
 Evidence of groundwater depletion, especially in intensively irrigated areas, has been observed.
 Hence, it is critically important that research is dedicated to the improved integrated management of groundwater resources.
 River discharge and groundwater recharge are governed by intense but infrequent rainfall events.
 Since these are expected to intensify on the back of extended droughts under climate change, the water resources will come under increasing pressure, and challenges will only grow.